tom-nook/toulbox/posts/what-is-devsecops.md

    - main.yaml
 ```

-By creating the  `workflows` folder within the `.github` folder, GitHub automatically begins to process `GitHub actions` or, in other words, Github's version a Continuous Integration Pipeline, which I wrote about in my previous article [what is devops]().
+By creating the  `workflows` folder within the `.github` folder, GitHub automatically begins to process `GitHub actions` or, in other words, Github's version a Continuous Integration Pipeline, which I wrote about in my previous article [What is devops](https://thetoulbox.com/posts/what-is-devops/), so please do read it if Continuous Integration is new to you before going further.

 Don't worry.
 Each GitHub account that is enabled is allowed a free amount of [2000 minutes of build time.](https://github.com/pricing)